mdavis332/WEFFLES/README.md

 ## Purpose
 This lab has been designed with defenders in mind.
 Its primary purpose is to allow the user to quickly build a Windows Event Collector server that comes pre-loaded with security logging configurations.

-## Primary Features:
+## Primary Features
 * Windows Event Collector service started and set to 'auto'
 * Windows event subscriptions created for standard logging of security-related EventIDs
 * Reg keys created inside GPO to configure client computers to push subscription-related events to Windows event collector
-* Sysmon is installed and configured using mdavis332's open-sourced configuration, forked from ion-storm which is heavily built upon SwiftOnSecurity's

 ## Planned Updates
+* Integrate Sysmon installation and configuration using mdavis332's open-sourced configuration, forked from ion-storm which is heavily built upon SwiftOnSecurity's
 * Integrate Graylog setup/config/alerting

 ## Requirements
 * Server 2012R2 or higher joined to domain
 * User running script must do so in an elevated PowerShell session using domain creds which allow for creating/editing GPOs

 ## Quickstart
 1. Run wefsetup.ps1 on the server you want to act as your central Windows Collector and it will turn on necessary services and import subscriptions.